edyu/wtf-zig-if/README.md

 So now you have boolean, optional, and error that can all be handled by if statements, what if you have all three?
 How would you parse that?

-Assuming you have the folowing function:
+Assuming you have the following function:

 ```zig
 // Ed or Edward are ok but definitely not Eddie, anyone else don't care